 Jeffrey Goldberg, MD, received his medical degree from The University of Medicine and Dentistry of New Jersey, New Jersey Medical School in Newark, N.J. in 1983.
 He completed a residency in obstetrics and gynecology at Emory University in Atlanta, Ga., and a fellowship in reproductive endocrinology and infertility at The Ohio State University in Columbus, Ohio, where he remained on faculty until joining Cleveland Clinic in 1991.
-Currently, he is Head of the Section of Reproductive Endocrinology and Infertility at Cleveland Clinic and is a professor at Cleveland Clinic Lerner College of Medicine.
+Currently, he is Head of the Section of Reproductive Endocrinology and Infertility at Cleveland Clinic and holds the rank of professor at Cleveland Clinic Lerner College of Medicine.
 He is also the director of the Reproductive Endocrinology and Infertility fellowship program.

 He was co-recipient of the Computerworld Smithsonian Research Innovation Award for robotic surgery, received the American College of Obstetricians and Gynecologists National Faculty Award for excellence in resident education, and has been selected as a Top Doc in Cleveland and Best Doctors in America since 2001.

 Cleveland_Clinic_Host: Welcome to our Online Health Chat with Dr. Jeffrey M. Goldberg.
 We are thrilled to have him here today for this chat.
 Let’s begin with some of your questions.